Meet Vesper Henshawe

 Board Games

 I have so many new board games thanks to Gen Con.
-I have Queen By Midnight which is a game from Critical Role’s game company, Darrington Press.
-I have another game that I want to play called Vagrant Song Me and my brother have been trying to do regular board game days, so I’m hoping that I can play these soon.
+I have Queen By Midnight, which is a game from Critical Role’s game company, Darrington Press.
+I have another game that I want to play called Vagrant Song.
+My brother and I have been trying to schedule regular board game days, so I’m hoping to play these soon.

 Roleplaying

-As a nice change of pace, I’m in a new campaign at Bad Wolf Adventure Studios.
+As a nice change of pace, I’m in a new campaign at Badwolf Adventure Studios.
 Instead of playing on Thursday, I’m playing on Mondays.
 I prefer playing on Mondays versus Thursdays.
-Playing DnD on Mondays gives me something to look forward to.
-By the time Thursday comes around, I’m usually tired from the work week, so I found it difficult at times to fully be invested in the campaign.
-I’m playing a human sorcerer in this campaign which has been interesting to manage since my character is more focused on spell casting versus being in physical combat.
+Playing Dungeons & Dragons on Mondays gives me something to look forward to.
+By the time Thursday comes around, I’m usually tired from work, so I find it difficult at times to be invested in the campaign.
+I’m playing a human sorcerer in this campaign, which has been interesting to manage since my character is more focused on spell casting versus being in physical combat.

 Miscellaneous